xsenyaaax/invenio-testrig/README.md

     }
     ```

-3. Commit and push your changes either directly to a main branch or your branch of choice.
+3. Commit and push your changes either directly to the main branch.

 4. Wait for the CI pipeline to run the verification tests.